Superrehtard/old_diaspora_wiki/Notes-on-Installing-and-Running-Diaspora.md

 Normally you don't need this if you aren't developing for Diaspora, just skip it :)

 Diaspora’s test suite uses [Rspec](http://rspec.info/), a behavior driven testing framework.
 To run all tests execute: `rake`.
 Note that some of our tests require a display to be attached; if you just want to run the command-line tests, do `rake spec`.

-### Read-only installation

-The directories *tmp*, *public/uploads* and *log* must be writable by the user running Diaspora even in a read-only installation.

-Some of Diaspora's web content in the public/ folder  is generated at runtime.
-In order to create a read-only installation, this content must be generated at install time instead.

-Run sass/haml and create e. g.,  public/stylesheets/{application,ui,sessions}.css:

-    bundle exec thin -d --pid log/thin.pid start wget http://localhost:3000; rm index.html
-    bundle exec thin --pid log/thin.pid stop

-Precache public/assets/*gz files:

-    bundle exec rake assets:precompile

-After these commands  also the *public/* folder  can be read-only (although *public/uploads* need to be writable, see above).